smallbigcake/CybersecurityStudy/CISSP/domain/3-security-architecture-and-engineering.md

 * European Union (EU): EN 50600 series of standards
 * International Organization for Standardization (ISO): ISO/IEC 30134 series, “Information technology – Data centres – Key performance indicators”
 * Uptime Institute: Tier Standards

+### Intrusion Detection Systems

+#### Motion Detectors

+A motion detector, or motion sensor, is a device that senses movement or sound in a specific area, and it is a common element of intruder detection systems.

+Many types of motion detectors exist, including the following:
+* A **digital motion detector** monitors for significant or meaningful changes in the digital pattern of a monitored area.
+This is effectively a smart security camera.
+* A **passive infrared (PIR)** or **heat-based motion detector** monitors for significant or meaningful changes in the heat levels and patterns in a monitored area.
+* A **wave pattern motion detector** transmits a consistent low ultrasonic or high microwave frequency signal into a monitored area and monitors for significant or meaningful changes or disturbances in the reflected pattern.
+* A **capacitance motion detector** senses changes in the electrical or magnetic field surrounding a monitored object.
+* A **photoelectric motion detector** senses changes in visible light levels for the monitored area.
+Photoelectric motion detectors are usually deployed in internal rooms that have no windows and that are kept dark.
+* A **passive audio motion detector** listens for abnormal sounds in the monitored area.

+#### Intrusion Alarms

+Whenever a motion detector registers a significant or meaningful change in the environment, it triggers an alarm.
+An alarm is a separate mechanism that triggers a deterrent, a repellent, and/or a notification.

+* **Deterrent alarms:** Alarms that trigger deterrents may engage additional locks, shut doors, and so on.
+The goal of such an alarm is to make further intrusion or attack more difficult.
+* **Repellent alarms:** Alarms that trigger repellents usually sound an audio siren or bell and turn on lights.
+These kinds of alarms are used to discourage intruders or attackers from continuing their malicious or trespassing activities and force them off the premises.
+* **Notification alarms:** Alarms that trigger notification are often silent from the intruder/attacker perspective but record data about the incident and notify administrators, security guards, and law enforcement.
+A recording of an incident can take the form of log files and/or security camera recordings.
+The purpose of a silent alarm is to bring authorized security personnel to the location of the intrusion or attack in hopes of catching the person(s) committing the unwanted or unauthorized acts.

+Alarms are also categorized by where they are located: local, centralized or proprietary, or auxiliary.
+* **Local alarm system:** Local alarm systems must broadcast an audible (up to 120 decibels [dB]) alarm signal that can be easily heard up to 400 feet away.
+Additionally, they must be protected from tampering and disablement, usually by security guards.
+For a local alarm system to be effective, a security team or guards must be positioned nearby who can respond when the alarm is triggered.
+* **Central station system:** The alarm is usually silent locally, but offsite monitoring agents are notified so that they can respond to the security breach.
+Most residential security systems are of this type.
+Most central station systems are well-known or national security companies, such as Brinks and ADT.
+A proprietary system is similar to a central station system, but the host organization has its own onsite security staff waiting to respond to security breaches.
+* **Auxiliary alarm system:** Auxiliary alarm systems can be added to either local or centralized alarm systems.
+When the security perimeter is breached, emergency services are notified to respond to the incident and arrive at the location.
+This can include fire, police, and medical services.

+#### Secondary Verification Mechanisms

+When motion detectors, sensors, and alarms are used, secondary verification mechanisms should be in place.
+As the sensitivity of these devices increases, false triggers occur more often.
+Innocuous events such as the presence of animals, birds, bugs, or authorized personnel can trigger false alarms.
+Deploying two or more detection and sensor systems and requiring two or more triggers in quick succession to occur before an alarm is issued may significantly reduce false alarms and increase the likelihood that alarms indicate actual intrusions or attacks.

 ### Media Storage Facilities